 - Excellent written and spoken English and presentation capacities.

 - Application procedure

-- Technical offer: the preliminary structure (outline) of the evaluation reports and a short description of the methodology that will be applied to carry out the mid-term external project evaluation (1-2 pages);
+- Technical offer: the preliminary structure (outline) of the evaluation reports and a short description of the methodology that shall be applied to carry out the external project evaluation (1-2 pages);

-- Financial Offer (FO) will include: estimated number of days to carry out the mid-term review;
+- Financial Offer (FO) shall include: estimated number of days to carry out the review;

 - Daily rate (gross) in EURO and total cost for all provided services according to this ToR.

-Note: the draft methodology will reflect the vision of the consultant on how the evaluations must be conducted and has the role to demonstrate the candidate’s understanding of the task.
-The final methodology will be decided together with the project team after the contract is signed with selected consultant.
+Note: The draft methodology shall reflect the vision of the consultant on how the evaluations must be conducted and has the role to demonstrate the candidate’s understanding of the task.
+The final methodology shall be decided together with the project team after the signing of the contract.

 Please note that only the shortlisted candidates will be contacted for an interview

 *Note!
 The project team will offer logistical support to the consultant, including organizing the travel during her/his work.

 - Selection criteria